flux-iac/tofu-controller/docs/References/terraform.md

 <td>
 <em>(Optional)</em>
 <p>Retries is the number of retries that should be attempted on failures
 before bailing.
-Defaults to &lsquo;0&rsquo;, a negative integer equals to unlimited retries.</p>
+Defaults to &lsquo;0&rsquo;, a negative integer denotes unlimited retries.</p>
 </td>
 </tr>